yoinormie/yoinormie/README.md

-- 👋 Hi, I’m @yoinormie
+# Hi!
+I'm Yoel García
+## About me

-- 👀 I’m interested in BackEnd Development, CyberSecurity, VideoGames Development and more
+I'm a young student with passion in the areas of BackEnd Development, Videogames Development and Cybersecurity.

-- 🌱 I’m currently studying Multi-Platform Applications Development

-- 📫 To contact me you can use the linktree that I put in the info at my profile
+## Skills
+My currents and most developed skills are the next -->
+- Java
+- Python
+- XML
+- DD.BB

-- 😄 Pronouns: he/him
+- HTML/CSS

+## Contact
+You can contact me sending a email to ygarcialago.work@gmail.com or check my LinkTree and chat in different social media

 <!---
 yoinormie/yoinormie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.